aspose-html-cloud/aspose-html-cloud-dotnet/docs/OcrApi.md

 <a name="GetRecognizeAndImportToHtml"></a>
 # **GetRecognizeAndImportToHtml**
-> Stream GetRecognizeAndImportToHtml(name, ocrEngineLang, storage, folder)
+> AsposeStreamResponse GetRecognizeAndImportToHtml(name, ocrEngineLang, storage, folder)

 Recognize text content from the source image file by its name from default or specified storage, and create an HTML document.